-On Saturday, September 17th and Sunday, September 18th, explore and eat your way through dozens of Japanese and Asian-inspired vendors like Yakitori Tatsu, Oconomi, Tiger Tai, So Sarap, Tonkatsu Me, and so much more!
+On Saturday, July 15th in Chelsea, explore and eat your way through dozens of Japanese vendors like Menya Jiro, Tonkatsu Me and so much more!
 Food items average at $10, making Japan Fes. a rather affordable way to immerse yourself in delicious Japanese cuisine.

 The festival is ran by Okayama-born entrepreneur Dragon Yamamoto.
 Since moving to New York in 2011, he has started Jforward Inc., an event, restaurant, e-commerce and education business set on creating opportunities and moving Japan and Japanese culture forward, and continues to unite cultures through his Japan Fes. ventures.

-The event normally brings in over 10,000 visitors and is held ten times per year.
-Beyond Chelsea, the fest has occurred all across NYC, from Astoria to the East Village.
+The event normally brings in 250,000 yearly visitors and is held 20 times per year.
+Beyond this weekend’s Chelsea location, the fest has occurred all across NYC, from Astoria to Park Slope.

 “We think it’s very important to bring people and different cultures together.
 Through food, music, and art we believe it can be done naturally and comfortably.
 We are very proud to be a part of this movement,” shared their website.